zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 }
 ```

+## Ultrasonic Sensor
-- ***Ultrasonic Sensor:*** This works similar to the IR sensor, but instead uses ultrasonic frequencies in order to detect how far objects are.
+This works similar to the IR sensor, but instead uses ultrasonic frequencies in order to detect how far objects are.
 This works by emitting sound waves (too high for human ears to pick up, don't worry), and receiving these waves when they are reflected back.
 The distance is then calculated (in centimeters) based on how long it took for the waves to reflect back and be received.

-  SCHEMATICS:
+  ### SCHEMATICS:

    <img src="ultrasonic_bb.jpg" width="388.8" height="400.95" />

-  CODE:
+ ### CODE:

 ```c++
 const int echoPin = 3;